Diversity & Inclusion

 International and Corporate Tax Law

 Paul Oosterhuis is a senior international tax partner representing clients on a wide range of international and U.S. tax matters.
-Mr. Oosterhuis has extensive experience in international mergers and acquisitions, post-acquisition integration transactions, spin-off transactions, internal restructurings and joint venture transactions.
-He also represents U.S. and non-U.S. multinational companies in nontransactional international tax planning and IRS controversy matters.
+Mr. Oosterhuis has extensive experience in international mergers and acquisitions, post-acquisition integration transactions, spin-offs, internal restructurings and joint venture transactions.
+He also represents multinational companies in nontransactional international tax planning and IRS controversy matters.

 In recent transactions, Mr. Oosterhuis has represented: